 It’s a control panel where you can manage every element of your hosting account.

-Because it’s such a simple graphical dashboard, and because cPanel is well-maintained with regular updates, improvements and security measures, most hosting companies use cPanel to help their customers manage their websites.
+Because it’s a simple graphical dashboard, and cPanel is well-maintained with regular updates, improvements and security measures, most hosting companies use cPanel to help their customers manage their websites.

 - Connect domain names to your hosting